faramarzmunshi/d2l-nlp/NLP/Introduction.md

 * **Stemming** - Stemming refers to the process of reducing inflected words to their root form. (e.g. "burp" will be the root for "burped", "burping", "burp", "burps" etc).

-  A quick aside to understand the difference between stemming and lemmatization with examples:
+&nbsp;&nbsp;&nbsp;&nbsp;A quick aside to understand the difference between stemming and lemmatization with examples:

-  Stemming algorithms work by cutting off the end or the beginning of the word, taking into account a list of common prefixes and suffixes that can be found in an inflected word.
-This indiscriminate cutting can be successful in some occasions, but not always, and that is why we affirm that this approach presents some limitations.
+&nbsp;&nbsp;&nbsp;&nbsp;Stemming algorithms work by cutting off the end or the beginning of the word, taking into account a list of common prefixes
+&nbsp;&nbsp;&nbsp;&nbsp;and suffixes that can be found in an inflected word.
+This indiscriminate cutting can be successful in some occasions, but
+&nbsp;&nbsp;&nbsp;&nbsp;not always, and that is why we affirm that this approach presents some limitations.
 Below we illustrate the method with examples in both English and Spanish.

 | **Form** | **Suffix** | **Stem** |
 |----------|:----------:|---------:|